openaps/docs/docs/docs/Troubleshooting/General_linux_troubleshooting.md

 `ls enact` will show the contents of the `enact` subdirectory; loop's suggested and enacted temp basals and changes.
 * enacted.json
 * suggested.json

+## Generally useful linux commands

+More comprehensive command line references can be found [here](http://www.computerworld.com/article/2598082/linux/linux-linux-command-line-cheat-sheet.html) and [here](http://www.pixelbeat.org/cmdline.html).
+For the below, since these are basic linux things, also try using a basic search engine (e.g. Google) to learn more about them and their intended use.

+`ls -alt` (List all of the files in the current directory with additional details.)

+`cd` (Change directory)

+`pwd` (Show the present working directory (your current location within the filesystem).)

+`sudo <command>` (Super-user do.
+Temporarily elevates the current users permission to that of root.)

+`apt-get install <package>` (Aptitude is a package manager, when a package is missing it will (usually) be there and can be installed by issuing 'apt-get install <missing package name>.)

+`tail -f /var/log/syslog`

+`grep LOOP /var/log/syslog` (Display lines in file that contain a string, in this example, 'LOOP')

+`df -h` (shows available memory on your rig)

+`ifconfig`

+`cat <filename>` (Display the contents of the file.)

+`nano <filename>` (Open and edit the file in the nano text editor.)

+`stat <filename>`

+`head <filename>` (Display the beginning of the file.)

+`less <filename>` (Display the contents of the file, with advanced navigation)

+`pip freeze`

+`sudo reboot` (Reboot the system)

+`sudo shutdown -h now` (The correct way to shut down the Raspberry Pi from the command line.
+Wait for the green light to stop blinking before removing the power supply.)

+`dmesg` (Displays all the kernel output since boot.
+It’s pretty difficult to read, but sometimes you see things in there about the wifi getting disconnected and so forth.)

+`uptime` (Shows how long the system has been running and the load average of last minute/5 minutes/15 minutes)

+`crontab -l` (Display cron jobs)

+`sudo service cron status` (Display info on cron service.
+Also use `stop` and `start`)